JordanFrecon/jordanfrecon.github.io/_courses/data-analysis.md

 ---

 > This course is inspired by the one written by [Charlotte Laclau](https://laclauc.github.io/index.html) who kindly granted me her source files.
-So far, I use the same jupyter notebooks.
-Note that it will evolve over the next few years according to feedback from students and teachers.
+So far, I use the jupyter notebooks cowritten by [Charlotte Laclau](https://laclauc.github.io/index.html) and Julien Tissier.
+Note that it will change over the next few years according to feedback from students and teachers.

 ## <i class="fas fa-exclamation-triangle"></i> Prerequisites